 Change as follows:

 A dialog token is an integer value that assists a STA or an MLD in grouping Management frames sent or received at different times as part of the same dialog.
-The algorithm by which the integer value for the dialog is selected is implementation specific, but should be selected in a manner that minimizes the probability of a frame associated with one dialog being incorrectly associated with another dialog .
+The algorithm by which the integer value for the dialog is selected is implementation specific, but should be selected in a manner that minimizes the probability of a frame associated with one dialog being incorrectly associated with another dialog between two STAs or two MLDs. (#13586)

 10.29 Reverse direction protocol